U.S. House Democrats applaud end of Trump-era policy on migrants at the border - NewsBreak

 In a briefing with reporters, Department of Homeland Security officials also said they had been planning the end of Title 42 for months, and sent hundreds of law enforcement officials to the border to assist in processing, and will continue to send agents.

-The post U.S. House Democrats applaud end of Trump-era policy on migrants at the border appeared first on Colorado Newsline .
+The post U.S. House Democrats applaud end of Trump-era policy on migrants at the border appeared first on Michigan Advance .

 Comments / 0